 Studies have established average ages at which specific milestones are reached, as well as ranges of normality.
 In a normal child, progress within the different domains varies, as in the toddler who walks late but speaks in sentences early (see table Developmental Milestones Developmental Milestones* ).

 Environmental influences, ranging from nutrition to stimulation and from the impact of disease to the effects of psychologic factors, interact with genetic factors to determine the pace and pattern of development.

-The ability to understand language precedes the ability to speak; children with few words usually can understand a great deal.
+The ability to understand language precedes the ability to speak; children who express few words usually can understand a great deal.
 Although delays in expressive speech are typically not accompanied by other developmental delays, all children with excessive language delays should be evaluated for the presence of other delays in development.
 Children who have delays in both receptive and expressive speech more often have additional developmental problems.
-Evaluation of any delay should start with an assessment of hearing Evaluation Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss (1).
+Evaluation of any delay should start with an assessment of hearing Evaluation Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss ( 1).
 More than 10% of people in the US have some degree of hearing loss that compromises their... read more .
-Most children who experience speech delay have normal intelligence.
-In contrast, children with accelerated speech development are often of above-average intelligence.
+Most children with speech delay have normal intelligence.
+Some studies suggest that children with accelerated speech development are of above-average intelligence.